How It Works

 Short term loan are typically available to anyone who meets basic requirements, such as being over 18, having a stable income, and holding a UK bank account.
 Eligibility criteria may vary between lenders.

-Most lenders aim to transfer funds shortly after approval, often within minutes.
+Most lenders aim to transfer funds shortly after approval.
 However, the exact timing may depend on your bank’s processing times.
+Funds may be sent the same day depending on lender checks and bank processing times.

 Your credit score is not affected when you use soft search technology to check eligibility.
 However, once you proceed with a full application, a credit check will be conducted which could impact your credit score.
 Failing to repay on time could also harm your credit history.